Freezing128/Console-Tetris/README.md

 As for IDE, I used MS Visual Studio 2019 (and I've been using it for pretty much any C# based code since highschool) and git for version control (but I'm still trying to get used to it; almost managed to delete ALL of my work thanks to "git reset --hard" - lesson learned :D)

+Feel free to use and modify the code for your own needs.

 # Main menu

 After the game starts up, console window pops up on the screen with simple Main menu.